Version: ShareGate Desktop Desktop 7.3

 - We will now maintain the require check-out value when migrating lists containing records.

-- When a fatal error occurs during an Office 365 Insane Mode migration, items that were skipped will be correctly flagged in your Migration Report.
+- When a fatal error occurs during a Microsoft 365 Insane Mode migration, items that were skipped will be correctly flagged in your Migration Report.

-- We now support migrating User Alerts to an Office 365 environment in Normal Mode.
+- We now support migrating User Alerts to a Microsoft 365 environment in Normal Mode.

 - We now detect local app data automatically to prevent fatal errors with the ShareGate Desktop app.